 In addition to offering fun and memorable experiences, our Engineering courses in the Alexandria Region help equip students with vital STEM (science, technology, engineering and math) abilities.
 Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼

 Calling all Budding Engineers

-From constructing complex structures to tweaking and rebuilding them in order to test out a better solution, your son or daughter will be solving problems like a real engineer in no time!
-Our hands-on programs are a fun and innovative way to help your eager inventor understand essential science, architectural and engineering concepts while getting creative and firing up his or her imagination in the process.
+From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
+Our interactive courses are a great way for your aspiring inventor to get to grips with science, engineering and architectural concepts while activating his or her creativity and imagination in the process.
 We also keep parents informed by sending out regular communication, including a recap of each week’s project.
-We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!
+We will also provide a preview of the upcoming week’s project so you and your child can gear up for the next cool activity!

 Here’s what our Engineering programs in the Alexandria Region include: